 How Does Diversified Consultants Work?

-When a company’s attempts at debt collection have failed, they will often charge off the debt, selling it to an agency like Diversified Consultants at a low cost.
+In layman’s terms, when a company’s attempts at debt collection have failed, they will often charge off the debt, selling it to an agency like Diversified Consultants, Inc. at a low cost.

-The agency then pursues payment from the debtor, usually by way of persistent phone calls and messages.
+The collection company then pursues payment from the debtor, usually by way of persistent phone calls and messages.

 The agency may call you from several phone numbers or send letters until you make arrangements to settle the debt.